MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 8. Select to app to be upgraded.
 9. Store connections for the selected app will be automatically set up
    * An App Store connection named **Production**.
-   * A [TestFlight](https://developer.apple.com/testflight/) connection for internal testers named **iTunes Connect users**.
+   * A [TestFlight](https://developer.apple.com/testflight/) connection for internal testers named **App Store Connect Users**.
-   * External tester groups connections based on the external groups created in the iTunes Connect console.
+   * External tester groups connections based on the external groups created in the App Store Connect console.

 10. Setting up this connection is a one time process for an app in App Center.